LOADING ...

 for the time

-But staying beneath the brightly coloured
+But staying beneath the brightly lights

 The only i could find was playing drums,